 Ingham’s primary art form is lens-based arts.
 Her approach is interdisciplinary, incorporating theory and practice, and she often works site-specifically.
-Major themes are: biomedical discourse and museology, Wonder Chamber (2012), Narrative Remains (2009), Anatomy Lessons (2004); art and neuroscience, Seeds of Memory (2006); mutability, transience and the vanitas, Vanitas: Seed-Head (2005); the photographic memento-mori, Death’s Witness (2001); art, science and technology interactions, Fragile Mass (2008); and the notion of locatedness and dislocation, Lost (1998) Paradise Park (2000) Ha Ha: Margam Re-visited (2002) and Unnatural Histories (2008).
-She has received support from The Wellcome Trust, The Arts & Humanities Research Council, The Arts Council of Wales and The Calouste Gulbenkian Foundation, to research, exhibit, tour and publish a series of artist’s interventions.
+Major themes are: biomedical discourse and museology, ‘Wonder Chamber’ (2012), ‘Narrative Remains’ (2009), ‘Anatomy Lessons’ (2004); art and neuroscience, ‘Seeds of Memory’ (2006); mutability, transience and the vanitas, ‘Vanitas: Seed-Head’ (2005); the photographic memento-mori, ‘Death’s Witness’ (2001); art, science and technology interactions, ‘Fragile Mass’ (2008); and the notion of locatedness and dislocation, ‘Lost’ (1998) ‘Paradise Park’ (2000) ‘Ha Ha: Margam Re-visited’ (2002) and ‘Unnatural Histories’ (2008).
+She has received support from a wide range of funders to research, exhibit, tour and publish a series of artist’s interventions.
 These interventions are often staged in exclusive domains such as the Dissecting Room, the Anatomical Museum, and the Medical Research Laboratory.
 Her practice often addresses the museum space and museology and her fascination with the Wunderkammer (Wonder Chamber) is reflected in her interest in the intersections between art, science and technology.

-Recent projects include Wonder Chamber (2012) with Ffotogallery, supported by the Arts Council of Wales and Pollinator Frocks (2010-2011) Wales Arts International and SCANZ 2011 New Zealand.
-Ingham is represented by: Millennium Images London, Oneofeditions.com and IRIS International Resource for Womens Photography.
-Her work is in several collections including The AHRC Study Resource for Artist’s Film and Video at Central St. Martins, The British Film Institute and The Lux Centre, London.
+International public engagement design and textile technology projects include ‘Pollinator Frocks’ (2010-2011) Wales Arts International and SCANZ 2011 New Zealand.
+Ingham is represented by Millennium Images London and her work is in several collections including The British Film Institute and The Lux Centre, London.